lippincott/lightweight-excel-combiner/Enhancement1/readme.md

-# 📊 Smart Excel Combiner & Report Builder
+# 📊 Smart Excel & CSV Combiner + Report Builder

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-Browser-orange.svg)
 ![Privacy](https://img.shields.io/badge/privacy-100%25%20Local-green.svg)

-A powerful, single-file tool to merge Excel files, analyze data, and generate custom reports directly in your browser.
+A powerful, single-file tool to merge Excel and CSV files, analyze data, and generate custom reports directly in your browser.

 Unlike standard mergers, this tool allows you to **select specific rows** from multiple files, **reorder them**, and export a curated **Word (.docx)** or **Excel (.xlsx)** document.

 ## ✨ Key Features

 ### 🧠 Smart Data Merging
+* **Multi-Format Support:** Seamlessly combines Excel (`.xlsx`, `.xls`) and CSV (`.csv`) files into one master dataset.
 * **Header Mapping:** Automatically aligns columns by name (e.g., "Email" maps to "Email"), even if the column order differs between files.
 * **Dynamic Discovery:** If a file contains a new column not present in previous files, it is automatically added to the master table.